oelin/chime-binding/README.md

 import { Element, use } from 'chime' import binding, { Variable } from 'chime-binding'

-use('binding', binding) // Load the plugin.
+use('attribute', binding) // Overload the default attribute plugin.

 function App() {